hackersTech9/frontend/README.md

 <img src='https://github.com/hackersTech9/frontend/blob/main/src/Assets/login-lite.png' alt='portada'/>

+This is the login page, here you can put your email and password to login or if you don't have an account you can register to enter the main page

 ### Main page

 <img src='https://github.com/hackersTech9/frontend/blob/main/src/Assets/lite-main.png' alt='portada'/>

+Then you will see the main page where you can see your favourite channels, series, movies and music.

 ### User preferences

 <img src='https://github.com/hackersTech9/frontend/blob/main/src/Assets/lite-preferen.png' alt='portada'/>

+In this section you can modify your password, change the view mode light/dark and close your session

 ### Video playback

 <img src='https://github.com/hackersTech9/frontend/blob/main/src/Assets/lite-play.png' alt='portada'/>

+In this section yuo can see the selected option

 ## Collaborators